ashishdoneriya/csetutorials.com-ssj/posts/setup-node-js-ubuntu.md

 Now to run nodejs just type `nodejs` in your terminal.

-You can also install package <a href="https://www.npmjs.com/package/yarn" target="_blank">yarn</a>.
+You can also install package [yarn](https://www.npmjs.com/package/yarn).
 It is just like mvn (java).
 If you have to add any package type yarn add